axelclaeijs/PointCloud_Costmap_NN/README.md

 ### Setup
 First step is to install all needed libraries.
-This porject is tested on Python 3.5 and tensorflow 1.13.
+This project is tested on Python 3.5 and tensorflow 1.13.
-Next, you can run alle scripts with runparameter the datacollection you want to parse.
+Next, you can run alle scripts including a runparameter the datacollection you want to parse.

+### Protobuf
+This project used Google's protobuf to save it's recordings.
+As it gives you less constraints about the size of the datacollections, it was the most optimal tool to structure the data.
+To edit the fileformate in which the pointcloud and costmaps were saved, you can edit the .proto file.
+This file can be found in the catkin workspace, included in the portfolio.

+### Neural Networks
+These NN_v# files have some configuration parameters in the beginning.
+Don't forget to review them before running.